 Black Diamond : Advanced & Expert trails are very steep and have advanced features including large drops, jumps, narrow bridges, rock gardens, etc.

 I HAVE AN 8 YEAR OLD BIKE IN MY GARAGE THAT HAS FRONT SUSPENSION.
 CAN I RIDE IT IN THE BIKE PARK?

 Bike Parks are designed for full suspension downhill or freeride specific bikes.
-Bike technology has grown by leaps and bounds in the past few years and today’s bikes possess numerous features to make your Bike Park experience both safe and enjoyable.
-These features include advanced suspension systems, hydraulic disc brakes, strong frame materials and they’re built using specific geometric standards necessary for Downhill riding positions.
+Bike technology has grown by leaps and bounds in the past few years and today’s bikes possess numerous features to make your Bike Park experience more enjoyable.
+These features include advanced suspension systems, hydraulic disc brakes, strong frame materials, and they’re built using specific geometric standards necessary for Downhill riding positions.
 Need a bike?
 Head on over to the Angel Fire Bike Shop and check out our top of the line rental fleet.

 ARE MY CHILDREN OLD ENOUGH TO RIDE IN THE BIKE PARK?

 Families are encouraged to get out and try this sport together as we look to build bike enthusiasts of all ages.
 Most children who can ride a 20″ bike with confidence will be ready.
 Riders must be able to comfortably ride a bike and properly operate a hand brake.
 Minors, age 17 and under, will need a parent/guardian to sign their waiver.

 Introductory mountain bike lessons are available for kids of any ability level and are catered around the student.

 - Monitor your child while riding, as young riders will tire easily.
 Keep hydrated!